Frequently Asked Questions

 Yes, depending on your location along the corridor, it is possible that additional strips of easements and/or right of way may be needed to construct this project.
-The project team will finalize these easement needs during the design process.
-If you have specific questions about your property please reach out to project staff through the email@example.com email or by contacting Apex engineer and project manager Josh Olson, firstname.lastname@example.org.
+The project team finalized these easement needs during the design process.

 How will this project be funded?

 The North Dakota Department of Transportation (NDDOT) and the City of Minot are combining funding sources to make this needed road improvement.
-NDDOT funds will come from the Urban Roads Program.
-A portion of the City’s share is coming from state oil and gas impact funds, while a portion of what remains will likely come from reserve accounts and general obligation bonding.
-There is no plan at this time or direction given by the City Council to pay for this project with special assessments.
+NDDOT funds will come from the Urban Roads Program, and they are obligated up a maximum of just over $6.9 million (not to exceed approximately 81% of federally eligible costs).
+A portion of the City’s share is coming from state oil and gas impact funds, while a portion of what remains will likely come from reserve accounts and levy funds.
+There is no plan to pay for this project with special assessments.